Bosch laser distance meter with a camera: perfect outdoors

 The new Bosch GLM 400 CL Professional offers many advantages:

 - The maximum distance is 120 m / 400 ft with the help of the target lens with zoom function, the distance attainable in practice increases significantly even with brighter light.

 - Very good readability of the large-format color display with the robust protective glass

 - Fast acquisition, error-free documentation, and remote control thanks to Bluetooth interface and the Measuring Master App

 The GLM 400 CL is sold in Europe as GLM 120 C Professional.
 The 120 symbolizes the maximum distance in meters as the 400 stands for feet.
 Some of the photos show the GLM 120 C – regarding the specification we found nearly any difference.

 Integrated camera works as target optics and for documentation.
 Even more useful: it allows long distance measurements outdoors

 The GLM 400 CL Professional laser distance meter simplifies many measurement tasks and makes work more efficient.
 Of course, the device can be used indoors, but the main advantage comes into play when used outdoors.

-With the help of the camera with target optics, external measurements are possible even under unfavourable, i.e. bright, conditions.
-This makes the rangefinder suitable for a wide range of professions, in particular building related trades such as painter, carpenter, roofer or from landscape gardener to architect.
+With the help of the camera with target optics, external measurements are possible even under unfavorable, i.e. bright, conditions.
+This makes the rangefinder suitable for a wide range of professions, in particular building related trades such as painter, carpenter, roofer or landscape gardener to an architect.

 Until now, it was difficult to detect the laser dot of a distance meter over long distances and in bright environments.